Parties of adventurers battle it out in the depths of a dungeon to see who will emerge victorious!

 Adventurer can become one of 4 different character classes, either Warrior, Thief, Cleric or Mage.
 Each character class has its own strengths and weaknesses.

 Each adventurer starts with a certain amount of hit points and toughness.
 Every time an adventurer is zapped they lose a single point of toughness.
-If their toughness is reduced to zero, the adventurer has been defeated, their battlesuit will be deactivated and the adventurer will lose a hit point.
+If their toughness is reduced to zero, the adventurer has been defeated, their Battlesuit will be deactivated and the adventurer will lose a hit point.
 Should their hit points ever reach zero, the adventurer is eliminated (exception: See the description of the Resurrect spell below).
 The adventurer’s Battlesuit will become dimmer as their toughness is reduced, and will brighten as they heal.

 Description of classes:

 Warrior: The Warrior is the simplest class to play.
 The Warrior is tough and becomes stronger in a stand-up fight faster than any other class.
-The Warrior‟s only special ability is the Cure Light Wound (CLW) potion, which they get as they advance in experience level.
+The Warrior’s only special ability is the Cure Light Wound (CLW) potion, which they get as they advance in experience level.
 Unused CLW potions accumulate as they advance.
-To use a CLW potion the Warrior simply holds in their trigger.
+To use a CLW potion the Warrior simply presses their feature button.
 This restores their hit points to full and will reactivate the Warrior if they were deactivated.